 I know this isn’t a happy subject but I am getting more and more requests for books written for children about cancer.
-A few days ago I was scrolling through my facebook feed and four statuses in a row were about cancer written by friends.
-There is no six degrees of separation when it comes to cancer.
-I hope you never need to read any of these books, I hope this list is the least used list on my site, but it’s here if you need it.
-This is not a definitive list, please if you know any books about cancer for kids share the title in comments.
+A few days ago, I was scrolling through my facebook feed and four statuses in a row were about cancer written by friends.
+There are no six degrees of separation when it comes to cancer.
+I hope you never need to read any of these books.
+I hope this list is the least used list on my site, but it’s here if you need it.
+This is not a definitive list.
+Please, if you know any books about cancer for kids, share the title in comments.

 That Summer by Tony Johnson.
-While reading this I didn”™t even try to conceal my tears, I wasn”™t crying I was sobbing.
+I read this at the library alone knowing that my 3-year-old wasn’t ready for a book about death quite yet.
+I didn’t even try to conceal my tears.
+Not even crying, I was sobbing.
 The book is about the summer that one little boy watches his brother Joey get sick and die from Cancer.
-The author does a masterful job at relating grief, and the sadness of watching someone you love and don”™t expect to die, get weak and leave you.
-As Joey”™s condition worsens he learns to quilt and ultimately it”™s his brother who finishes his quilt.
-I can”™t rave about this book enough it simply makes the reader get it, as much as you can without ever living this particular nightmare.
-The line that haunted me was ” I learned a lot that summer, how to grin when your heart is in shreds..” that was the line that forced me into the “ugly cry”.
-This book would be incredibly useful for children who are grieving and feel like they are treading these waters alone.
+The author does a masterful job at relating grief, and the sadness of watching someone you love and don’t expect to die, get weak and leave you.
+As Joey’s condition worsens he learns to quilt and ultimately it’s his brother who finishes his quilt.

 Champ’s Story: Dogs Get Cancer Too! by Sherry North is a sweet book about a little boy and his dog.
 While petting Champ Cody he finds a lump and it turns out to be cancer.
 Cody takes very good care of Champ while she goes through her chemo and she returns the favor when he is hurt.
 The story is touching and hits a few great points but the real gem are the back pages of the book that include facts and even quizzes about cancer.

 And Still They Bloom: A Family’s Journey of Loss and Healing by Amy Rovere is a wonderful book about loss and grieving.
-The story follows two children as the navigate the loss of their mother to cancer.
-So many issues are addressed in this book.
-Issues include well meaning but hurtful comments, anger towards the deceased, and fear of forgetting what they looked like.
+The story follows two children as they navigate the loss of their mother to cancer.
+This book addresses so many issues.
+Issues include well-meaning but hurtful comments, anger towards the deceased, and fear of forgetting what they looked like.
 So much of this book deals with the anger that accompanies grief and how unfair it all is.
 There are no saccharine answers or platitudes, just real honest and frank discussions about the validity of emotions.
 The text is long and the target audience would be school age and up.

 Mom and the Polka-Dot Boo-Boo by Eileen Sutherland is a simplistic rhyming explanation of breast cancer for young children.
-It keeps the facts simple and explains what is going to happen like being tired, and loosing her hair but it also says that she will feel great and be able to play chase again when all the treatments are done.
+It keeps the facts simple and explains what is going to happen like being tired, and losing her hair.
+It also says that she will feel great and be able to play chase again when all the treatments are done.
 The illustrations are all children’s artwork and they help to balance the serious subject.

 Where’s Mom’s Hair? by Debbie Watters is a documentary in a book.
-The family consists of a mom, dad and two boys and mom has cancer.
-They throw a bog party for her when her hair starts falling out and everyone gets their hair cropped super short.
-The book then is less of a party while she is going through chemo but ends on a high note with new hair and seemingly great health.
-The book is told from the perspective of one of her children and talks about her being sick but never about the fear of loosing her to the disease.
+The family consists of a mom, dad, and two boys and mom has cancer.
+They throw a big party for her when her hair starts falling out.
+Everyone gets their hair cropped super short.
+The book then is less of a party while she is going through chemo.
+However, it ends on a high note with new hair and seemingly great health.
+The book speaks from the perspective of one of her children.
+It talks about her being sick but never about the fear of losing her to the disease.
 I loved the photos in this book because it felt like you were right there with this family.